What Are Data Transformation Services? A Practical Guide to AI-Ready Data Pipelines

 return @fun.str.castToDateTimeWithFormat(@params['date'],'yyyy-MM-dd HH:mm:ss')

-For complex scenarios, the SDK allows calling external APIs during transformation-perfect for enrichment, lookups, or business rule application.
+For complex scenarios, the SDK allows calling external APIs during transformation, which is useful for enrichment, lookups, or business-rule application.

 The 2026 Roadmap: What's Next